 - Filling an extension with the IRS only allows you to postpone when you actually file your return, it doesn’t mean you can pay your tax liabilities later as well.
 This is important, because the penalty could be up to 25% of your outstanding tax bill.
 The actual late payment penalty is up to 1% of any tax due and will be charged each month the tax remains unpaid, up to a maximum of 25%.

 - You do not have to explain why you are asking for the extension.
 The IRS will contact you only if your request is denied.

 - As mentioned above, use an online tool (like TurboTax) or go the IRS website to figure out your liability and e-file for your extension.
 I do know people who have underpaid, thinking that they will pay the rest at the end of extension period, but soon realize that late payment penalties can be a big hit to already stretched finances.
 So even if you cannot afford to pay all your taxes you think are due, try and at least make a partial payment when filing the extensions.

 - A federal tax extension filing does not automatically extend the deadline for your state income tax return.

-If filing a tax extension does not help, you are most likely at the point where you realize you are not in a position to pay your taxes on April 15th.
+If filing a tax extension does not help, you are most likely at the point where you realize you are not in a position to pay your taxes by the April deadline.
 The key thing is to deal with this problem (not hide from it) in a proactive manner and not to panic.

-Finally, many of our brave members in the armed forces and some others serving in combat zones, or in support, can wait until after April 15 to file and pay their taxes.
+Finally, many of our brave members in the armed forces and some others serving in combat zones, or in support, can wait until after April 18th to file and pay their taxes.
 As a general rule, those eligible get the extra time penalty-free and interest-free without having to ask for it.